CryptoKitchen/CryptoKitchen/README.md

  - Sep.
 9 2020: Defi Summer Webinar https://www.meetup.com/Barcelona-Blockchain-Love/events/273088791/
  - Sep.
 2 2020: Defi Summer Webinar https://www.meetup.com/Barcelona-Blockchain-Love/events/272952516/
  - Mar.
 10 2020: Web3 Tools Workshop https://www.meetup.com/Barcelona-Blockchain-Love/events/269177097/
+ - Mar.
+23 2020: Blockchain Intro Workshop in Dahab (Egypt)
  - Feb.
 26, 2020: Web3 Tools Workshop https://www.meetup.com/Barcelona-Blockchain-Love/events/268826573/
  - Feb.
 4, 2020: Web3 Tools Workshop https://www.meetup.com/Akasha-Hub-Barcelona/events/268138120/
  ...

-## Food and Crypto?
+## Docs and Slideshows
-Yes ma'am! 🥑🍎🍩 Do not underestimate the power of the kitchen! ✊

-## History
-This project was started for fun in Barcelona in **Feb 2020** at **Akasha Hub** by Igor Line, Ludo Bret and Adrien Berthou.
-The same crew who leads the **Barcelona Blockchain Love meetup group**. ☀️ Note that it was started out of frustration of having so many blockchain event attendants who had never used basic tools such as Metamask.🤨
+ - Slideshow of Crypto Kitchen's Defi Summer Webinar of Sep.
+2 2020: https://github.com/adrien-be/crypto-kitchen/blob/master/crypto-kitchen_defi-webinar_2020-09-02.pdf
+ - Slideshow of Crypto Kitchen's Blockchain Intro Workshop of Mar.
+23 2020: https://github.com/adrien-be/crypto-kitchen/blob/master/crypto-kitchen_2020-03-22.pdf
+ - Slideshow of Crypto Kitchen's Web3 Tools Workshop of Mar.
+10 2020: https://github.com/adrien-be/crypto-kitchen/blob/master/crypto-kitchen_2020-03-10.pdf
+ - Slideshow of Crypto Kitchen's Web3 Tools Workshop of Feb.
+26, 2020: https://github.com/adrien-be/crypto-kitchen/blob/master/crypto-kitchen_2020-02-26.pdf

 ## License
 Everything posted in this repo is under [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0/).
 A kind of "do whatever the F you want license". 🤓 Please help us spread the knowledge, the more educated people will be, the less shitcoins on the planets!
 We are strong blockchain ecologists fighting for a clean ecosystem 🌎 Else what will we be left for our children and grand children? 👶

+## History
+This project was started for fun in Barcelona in **Feb 2020** at **Akasha Hub** by Igor Line, Ludo Bret and Adrien Berthou.
+The same crew who leads the **Barcelona Blockchain Love meetup group**. ☀️ Note that it was started out of frustration of having so many blockchain event attendants who had never used basic tools such as Metamask.🤨

 ## Connect With Us
  - [meetup.com/Barcelona-Blockchain-Love](https://meetup.com/Barcelona-Blockchain-Love) - Crypto Kitchen events are often in this meetup group